 In May 2018, the EU General Data Protection Regulation (GDPR) went live, bringing with it wide sweeping obligations that cut across all forms of personal information that organisations hold.
-Now that it’s had a few years to bed in, business leaders might be wondering: does the GDPR affect my company’s intranet?
+Now that it’s had a few years to bed in, business leaders might be wondering: does the GDPR affect my employee intranet portal?

 Indeed, the primary focus of GDPR compliance was on customer data and marketing functions.
 Yet the information you hold on your employees and how you interact with them digitally could leave you just as vulnerable as your customer experience data.